abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *quotque in flore novo pomis se fertilis arbos*
 | *induerat totidem autumno matura tenebat.*

+- Not historical infinitive, implies *est* instead.
+- *matura* must be short (implied by scansion).

-      Therefore the same man was the first to abound with bees honey-crammed and a large swarm and to collect the foaming honey from having been pressed honeycomb; Those lime and pine trees were very fertile, and the fertile tree had been covered with so many fruits in it's new blossom, just as many ripe fruits were preserving in the autumn.
+      Therefore the same man was the first to abound with bees honey-crammed and a large swarm and to collect the foaming honey from having been pressed honeycomb; He has lime and very fertile pine trees, and how many the fertile tree had been covered themselves with fruits in it's new blossom, so many ripe fruits it was holding in the autumn.

 | *ille etiam seras in versum distulit ulmos*
 | *eduramque pirum et spinos iam pruna ferentis* 145
 | *iamque ministrantem platanum potantibus umbras.*

       He would also plant out elms in rows, though late in season, pears when quite hard, blackthorns already hung with sloes, and planes already offering to drinkers the service of their shade

 | *verum haec ipse equidem spatiis exclusus iniquis*
 | *praetereo atque aliis post me memoranda relinquo.*

 But all this I must pass by, constrained by narrow bounds, and leave to others after me to record.

+- TEST UP TO 148

 | *Nunc age, naturas apibus quas Iuppiter ipse*
 | *addidit expediam, pro qua mercede canoros* 150